 Managing contaminants in soil to protect human health must meet the requirements of the Resource Management (National Environmental Standard for Assessing and Managing Contaminants in Soil to Protect Human Health) Regulations 2011 (the NES-CS).
 In addition, regional and unitary plans often require consideration of ground contamination to protect human health and the environment.
 There are also requirements for protecting the health and safety of workers disturbing contaminants in the Health and Safety at Work Act 2015 (HSWA), particularly requirements for managing risks from asbestos in soil.

-We are currently developing guidelines on contaminated land and coal tar.
-These are expected to be available in the later part of 2022.
+We are currently developing guidelines on coal tar.

 Our policy on contaminated land can be found in: